ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 > **Editor's note**
 >
 > The technical design for signalling and verifying registration policies is a work in progress.
 > An alternative design would be to include the registration policies in the receipt/countersignature rather than in the envelope.
-This improves the portability of claims but requires the verifier to be more aware of the particular policies at the TS where the claim is registered.
+This improves the portability of Signed Statements but requires the verifier to be more aware of the particular policies at the TS where the claim is registered.

 ### Registry Security Requirements